 How does my student receive regular mail at SUNY Delhi?

-All students have a mailbox on campus, whether you live on-campus, at Riviewview or you are a commuter.
-Each student has a four-digit box number.
-It is up to each student to visit the Student Mailroom during new student orientation to receive their mailbox combination and box number.
-It is also the student's responsibility to communicate their SUNY Delhi address with you.
-Mail that is larger than will fit in the student mailboxes are kept by the mailroom attendant who places a notice card in the student's mailbox.
-The student mailroom is open Mon - Fri from 8 a.m. - 4 p.m., while college is in session.
-Students are encouraged to check their mailbox at least once a week as college business is also sent to all students' campus addresses.
+All students have a mailbox on campus.
+New students are assigned their mailbox number and combination at the Student Mailroom during orientation.
+It is also the student's responsibility to communicate their correct SUNY Delhi address to you.
+Mail that is larger than student mailboxes are kept by the mailroom attendant, who places a notice card in the student's mailbox.
+The student mailroom is open Mon day to Friday from 8 a.m. to 4 p.m., while college is in session.
+Students are encouraged to check their mailbox frequently as college business is sent to all students' campus addresses.

 What type of phone service is available in Delhi?

 Students are strongly encouraged to bring a landline phone for their room and to set up their voice mail.
 Once set up, a student can check their voice mail from anywhere, on or off campus.
-Voice mail will be used by the college to send students in the residence halls important and urgent messages.
-Encourage your on-campus student to have a room phone and check their voice mail.
+Voice mail will be used by the college to send students important and urgent messages.
+Encourage your student to have a room phone and check their voice mail.

 What if I'm having difficulty getting in touch with my student?

-If the student lives on campus and you've tried other means of making contact, the best bet is to contact the Residence Director of the hall where the student is residing.
+If the student lives on campus and you've tried other means of getting in touch, please contact the Residence Director (RD) of the hall where the student is residing.